espressif/esp-idf/docs/en/api-guides/build-system.rst

 2. Set ``EXTRA_COMPONENT_DIRS`` in the project CMakeLists.txt to include the renamed ``main`` directory.
 3. Specify the dependencies in the renamed component's CMakeLists.txt file via REQUIRES or PRIV_REQUIRES arguments :ref:`on component registration<cmake_minimal_component_cmakelists>`.

-.. _component-directories-cmake:
+.. _component-directories:

 Component CMakeLists Files
 ==========================

 Each project contains one or more components.
-Components can be part of ESP-IDF, part of the project's own components directory, or added from custom component directories (:ref:`see above <component-directories-cmake>`).
+Components can be part of ESP-IDF, part of the project's own components directory, or added from custom component directories (:ref:`see above <component-directories>`).

 A component is any directory in the ``COMPONENT_DIRS`` list which contains a ``CMakeLists.txt`` file.